 Which partnerships at the local level help ensure the coexistence of history and contemporary challenges, and in what way?

-Saša Kuhar, M.A., is a Researcher and Assistant in Criminology at the Faculty of Criminal Justice and Security, University of Maribor, Slovenia.
-She is a PhD student.
-The topic of her doctoral dissertation is art crime.
+Saša Kuhar, Ph.D., is a part-time Lecturer in Security Sciences at the Faculty of Criminal Justice and Security, University of Maribor, Ljubljana, Slovenia.
+The topic of her Doctoral dissertation was an investigation of art crime.
+Her main research fields are related to art crime and water crime.
+She is an author of several publications.

 Novinar s gotovo 20 godina iskustva, dugogodišnji urednik jedinog hrvatskog časopisa o sigurnosti, pokretač i autor istraživanja o sigurnosti najvećih hrvatskih gradova te pokretač više sigurnosnih konferencija, sudionik brojnih stručnih skupova u zemlji i inozemstvu, već dvije godine radi za uglednu međunarodnu korporaciju Hikvision, najvećeg svjetskog proizvođača videonadzornih kamera, gdje povezuje prikupljeno znanje s najsuvremenijim tehnologijama.